Next generation service marketplaces take trust to a new level

 Traditional marketplace vs. managed marketplace

-Marketplaces have reshaped retail industries and consumer behavior alike. eBay, Amazon, Alibaba, Etsy and other digital marketplaces have cropped up, each enabling sellers and consumers to engage in one-stop shop transactional connections, regardless of their physical locations across the globe.
-Each of these and of many other marketplaces offers a different level of service to its customer base, but all offer a comprehensive shopping experience that is simplified and easy to use, via an accessible platform that taps into a distributed market.
+Marketplace platforms have drastically reshaped retail industries and consumer behavior. eBay, Amazon, Alibaba, Etsy and other digital marketplaces have cropped up, each enabling sellers and consumers to engage in one-stop shop transactional connections, regardless of their physical locations across the globe.

-Managed marketplaces differentiate themselves by the level of added value they inject into the relationship created on their platform and by the service and support they provide to each side, individually.
-In a sense, they move from a 1+1=2 formula to 1+1>2, by empowering both sides to create higher value for one another.
+Managed marketplaces differentiate themselves by the level of added value they inject into the relationship created on their platform and by the service and support they provide to each side.
+In a sense, they empower both sides to create higher value for one another.

 Although the basic functions of product and service marketplaces might seem the same, there are some fundamental differences between them, mostly as a result of the fact that in service marketplaces, the “goods” that are purchased are human skills and time.